courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 The following section details the post-acquisition filtering procedure used for each physiological modality.

 Photoplethysmography

 : The PPG filtering procedure follows recommandations given by [Elgendi et al. 2013](https://doi.org/10.1371/journal.pone.0076585).
 The artefacts were removed using a bidirectional butterworth bandpass filter (low cutoff: 0.5 Hz; high cutoff: 8 Hz; order: 3).
 The signal was than downsampled to 1000 Hz.
+Systolic peaks were then detected using the method described in [Elgendi et al. (2013)](https://doi.org/10.1371/journal.pone.0076585), and implemented in NeuroKit2 (see [`ppg_findpeaks`](https://neuropsychology.github.io/NeuroKit/functions/ppg.html#ppg-findpeaks) documentation).
+Systolic peaks corrected using two different methods are available.
+In the  first method, peak placements were corrected using the peak-to-peak differences from the
+NeuroKit2 package: intervals between peaks outside of the 0.5-1.5 seconds range were identified as outliers, and were corrected
+(see [`signal_fixpeaks`](https://neuropsychology.github.io/NeuroKit/functions/signal.html#signal-fixpeaks) documentation).
+The second method is based on [Lipponen & Tarvainen (2019)](https://doi.org/10.1080/03091902.2019.1640306) and consists of detecting the type of erroneous beats and correcting themaccordingly.

 Electrocardiography

 : The ECG filtering procedure was implemented as per the [manufacturer application notes](https://www.biopac.com/wp-content/uploads/app242x.pdf).
-Those recommandations were adapted for multiband sequences ([Bottenhorn et al., 2021](https://doi.org/10.1101/2021.04.01.437293)).
 Namely, a bidirectional butterworth highpass filter (cutoff: 2 Hz; order: 2) was first apply to remove low frequency artefacts such as respiration and baseline wander.
-A bidirectional IIR notch filter (order: 2; Q: 100; W0: calculated based on the adjusted slice frequency (i.e., number of slices / MB factor / TR) and the Nyquist Frequency) was than computed to filter the fundamental frequency and specific harmonics.
-A bidirectional butterworth lowpass filter
-(cutoff: 40 Hz; order: 2) was finally applied before downsampling the signal to 1000 Hz.
+Unlike Biopac's recommandations, we did not performed a comb filter given the computational cost, and the limited benefit of that step on the quality of the ECG signal (see [Bottenhorn et al., 2021](https://doi.org/10.1101/2021.04.01.437293)).
+A bidirectional butterworth lowpass filter (cutoff: 40 Hz; order: 2) was finally applied before downsampling the signal to 1000 Hz.
+The R-peaks were detected using a probabilistic approach as implemented in the [NeuroKit2 ProMAC method](https://neuropsychology.github.io/NeuroKit/functions/ecg.html#ecg-peaks).
+R-peaks were corrected using the same procedure as described above for the systolic peak detection.

 Electrodermal activity

 : The EDA filtering procedure was implemented as per [NeuroKit2 default EDA cleaning method](https://neuropsychology.github.io/NeuroKit/functions/eda.html#preprocessing).
 Since EDA signal is characterised by low-frequency components and MRI gradients introduce high-frequency artefacts, a bidirectional butterworth lowpass filter
 (cutoff: 3 Hz; order: 4) was employed to clean the signal, as suggested by [Privratsky et al. (2020)](https://doi.org/10.1016/j.ijpsycho.2020.09.015).
 However, unlike what is proposed in that article, we refrained from applying a highpass filter to retain the tonic component of the EDA signal.
+After the filtering procedure, the EDA signal was decomposed into its phasic and tonic components using the method implemented in Biopac's Acqknowledge (i.e. highpass filtering with a cutoff of 0.05 Hz).
+From the extracted phasic component, the skin conductance responses were detected by finding the local maxima in the signal (minimum relative amplitude of 0.1).

 Respiratory activity

 : The RSP filtering procedure was implemented as per [Khodadad et al., 2018](https://doi.org/10.1088/1361-6579/aad7e6), which includes a bidirectional butterworth bandpass filter (low cutoff: 0.05 Hz; high cutoff: 3 Hz; order: 2).
 The lower cutoff was set to preserve breathing rate higher than 3 breath per minute.
 The signal was than downsample to 1000 Hz.
+The peaks and trouhgs were identified on the downsampled signal as per [Khondadad et al. (2018)](https://doi.org/10.1088/1361-6579/aad7e6).
+From those parameters, the respiratory amplitude were calculated as the difference between a trough and the following peak.
+Additionally, the Respiratory
+Volume per Time (RVT) was computed using the method described in [Harrison et al. (2021)](https://doi.org/10.1016/j.neuroimage.2021.117787).

 ### QC-ing pipeline description
 In order to evaluate the accuracy of the physiological data, quality indices were calculated for each modality using filtered signals.
 These signals were analysed in 1-minute sliding windows with a step size of 10 seconds for each run.
-A quality report was generated for each run, and can be found under: dataset/derivatives/sub-XX/ses-XX/XX_physio.html.
+A quality report was generated for each run, and can be found under:
+`dataset/derivatives/sub-XX/ses-XX/XX_physio.html`.
 A quantitative description of the processed biosignals, and interactive plots for each modality can be found in that report.
 A visual inspection was conducted to ensure the overall quality of the data.
 The details about the computed quality metrics for each modality are described below.
 Even if a quality assessment is provided for each run, it is the responsibility of the researchers to make sure the data met their quality requirements.

 Cardiac signals